Moesif/apidocs/source/includes/collector-api/_actions-api.md

 **`POST https://api.moesif.net/v1/actions`**

-Log a single custom action to Moesif.
-An action represents something a customer performed on your website such as _Sign In_ or _Purchased Subscription_.
-Each action consists of an _Action Name_ and optional _Metadata_.
+Log a single action to Moesif.
+Actions represent events that occur within your application at a specific point in time.
+They can be tracked within your UI (such as "User Clicked Sign Up") or from your backend (such as "SMS Job Finished").
+Each action consists of a required _Action Name_ and optional _Metadata_.

 <aside class="warning">
-Currently only the moesif-browser-js SDK supports tracking actions.
-If you need to track custom actions from your server, use the HTTP API directly.
+Actions can be tracked from your frontend app using moesif-browser-js or directly from your backend using this API.
 </aside>

 **An example tracking actions using moesif-browser-js:**